Founder/Critical Care Paramedic

 Field Operative/Clinical Technician

-Edward is a man of many talents.
-Throughout his early years he lived in multiple cities along the east coast before spending the majority of his adolescence in Richmond, Virginia.
-As with many of his CineMedics colleagues, Edward took a path of hard work and dedication to whatever he put his mind to on his path to working in the clinical setting.
+Austin is a man of many talents.
+Throughout his early years, he lived in multiple cities along the east coast before spending the majority of his adolescence in Richmond, Virginia.
+As with many of his CineMedics colleagues, Austin took a path of hard work and dedication to whatever he put his mind to on his path to working in the clinical setting.

-Edward’s passion is cooking.
+Austin's passion is cooking.
 While in college he made it a goal to become an executive chef by the age of thirty.
-In order to reach that goal, Edward had to diversify his skillset beyond what he had ever imagined.
+In order to reach that goal, Austin had to diversify his skillset beyond what he had ever imagined.
 He learned what it means to be a friend and a teacher.
 He had to be willing to pull up his sleeves and help out with plumbing, electrical, and woodworking.
-Most importantly, Edward learned that to achieve one’s dream means being willing to take on whatever life throws at you.
-After fifteen successful years in the foodservice industry, he was ready to continue his professional growth with something new.
+Most importantly, Austin learned that to achieve one’s dream means being willing to take on whatever life throws at you.
+After fifteen successful years in the food service industry, he was ready to continue his professional growth with something new.

 Field Operative/Clinical Technician